 - On the File to Import page, click Browse and locate the folder that contains the .pfx certificate file that contains the certificate that you want to import.
 Select the appropriate file, and then click Open.

-- On the Password page, in the **Password** box, type the password for the private-key file that you specified in the previous procedure and then click **Next**.
+- On the Password page, in the Password box, type the password for the private key .pfx file and click Next.

-After you complete these steps, you'll be able to choose the .cer certificate for upload to the vault, and to select the .pfx certificate when you register a VMM server during Provider installation.
+After you complete these steps, you'll be able to choose the .cer certificate for upload when you configure the vault, and to select the .pfx certificate when you register a VMM server during Provider installation.

 Sign in to the Management Portal.

-Click Data Services, and then click Recovery Services.
+Expand Data Services, expand Recovery Services, and click Site Recovery Vault.

-Click Recovery Services, click Create New, point to Hyper-V Recovery Manager Vault, and then click Quick Create.
+Click Create New and then click Quick Create.

 In Name, enter a friendly name to identify the vault.

 In Region, select the geographic region for the vault.
-Available geographic regions include Asia Pacific Southeast, Europe North, and US East.****
+Available geographic regions include East Asia, West Europe, West US, East US, North Europe, Southeast Asia.

 Click Create vault.

-Check vault status in the notifications at the bottom of the portal.
-A message will confirm that the vault has been successfully created.
-It will be listed as **Online** in the Recovery Services page.
+Check the status bar to confirm that the vault was successfully created.
+The vault will be listed as Active on the main Recovery Services page.

-In the Manage Certificate dialog box, click Browse For File to locate the .cer file you want to upload to the vault.
+In the Manage Certificate dialog box, click Browse for file and select the .cer file.

-After the Provider installation is complete, follow the wizard steps to register the VMM server with the vault.
+After the Provider is installed, continue Setup to register the server in the vault.

-On the Internet Connection page, specify how the Provider running on the VMM server connects to the Internet.
-The Provider can use the default Internet connection settings on the server, or click Use a proxy server for Internet requests to use custom settings.
+On the Internet Connection page specify how the Provider running on the VMM server connects to the Internet.
+Click Next to use the default Internet connection settings configured on the server.

 Click Register to complete the process.